For the sauce:

 Then spoon 1/3 of your mushroom sauce over the mozzarella.
 Sprinkle half of the fresh basil over the sauce.

 Repeat layers until dish is complete.

-Layer your final layer of lasagna noodles over the sauce.
-Spread the remaining sauce over the lasagna noodles, and sprinkle with the remaining pecorino or parmesan cheese.
+Layer your final layer of lasagna sheets over the sauce.
+Spread the remaining sauce over the lasagna sheets, and sprinkle with the remaining pecorino or parmesan cheese.

 Cover with foil and bake: Pull out a sheet of aluminum foil large enough to cover the casserole dish.
 Spread a little olive oil over the inside of the piece of foil (the side that will have contact with the lasagna).
 Place the foil over the casserole dish and crimp the edges.

 Bake at 180 degrees for 25 minutes, then remove the foil and bake uncovered for an additional 25 minutes.

 Take the lasagne out of the oven when done and let it rest 10 minutes before cutting to serve.

 Once made, the lasagna will last a week in the fridge.